microsoft/Multiverso/binding/python/docs/TUTORIAL.md

 # How to use multi-GPU in theano with multiverso
-You need multiple GPUs in your server and have installed the [CUDA backend](http://deeplearning.net/software/theano/tutorial/using_gpu.html#cuda).
+You need multiple GPUs on your server and have [CUDA backend](http://deeplearning.net/software/theano/tutorial/using_gpu.html#cuda) installed.

-First, make sure you have read [this section](http://deeplearning.net/software/theano/install.html#using-the-gpu) and understand how to configure which GPU will be used.
+First, look through [this section](http://deeplearning.net/software/theano/install.html#using-the-gpu) to understand the configuration of which GPU will be used.

-With multiverso, your program will run in multiple processes.
+Second, run the program with multiverso in multiple processes.

-Here is an example to make different GPUs used in different processes.
+Here is an example to make different processes use different GPUs.
-In this example, the i-th worker will use the i-th gpu.
+In this example, the i-th worker will use the i-th GPU.
 You need to add code like this before `import theano`.
 ```
 import multiverso as mv
 mv.init()